Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    ![ws name.](media/wvd11.png)

-4. Use exisiting hands-on-lab-SUFFIX resource group and for:
+4. Use exisiting **WVD-RG** resource group from the drop down and for:

     - **storage account:** Create new and enter **sa{uniqueid}**, for example: sa204272.
     - **file share:** Create new and enter **fs{uniqueid}**, for example: fs204272.